unclehowell/datro/hbnb/arm/README.md

    - Save the file
 3. Eject your MicroSD Card - You're ready to proceed

+If your using Ethernet(default) make sure your Raspberry Pi is connected via Ethernet to a router that has working internet access.
+If your using Wi-Fi make sure your Router is broadcasting Wi-Fi and the SSID/Passwords Match.

 ## Power On and Bootup
-   - eject your MicroSD card from your computer, insert it into the Pi and apply power.
+   - Insert your MicroSD Card into the Pi and apply power.
-   - hotspotβnβ autonomously installs
+      - Hotspotβnβ autonomously installs (over Ethernet/Wi-Fi)
-   - connect to a TV via HDMI to see the progress
+      - Connect to a TV via HDMI to see the progress
-   - it may reboot a few times, this is normal!
+      - Your Pi may reboot a few times, this is normal!

-## Access the Dashboard
+## Accessing the Dashboard
 Once the autonomous build has completed, identify the devices ip address (shown on your TV Screen, if connected - otherwise scan your network for the IP of the new device)
    - Enter the Pi's IP address into the web browser of any device connected to your local network.
    - Displayed in your web-browser should be the HotspotBnB dashboard.
    - The remainder of the setup can be completed via the dashboard.

 ## Support
 In the event of an issue, please check back for latest releases with bug fixes and/or submit an issue on here.

 ### Tips